steilerDev/domain-router-docker/README.md

-# Docker Container for XXX
+# Docker Container - Domain Router
-This repository is a template for custom docker files.
+This docker container allows specifying the forwarding of domains to other domains (e.g. to have a static route between hosts, or to easily include sub-domains).

 # Configuration options
 ## Environment Variables